-- LIDL WILL BECOME YOUR GO TO FOOD SHOP.
-You will realise how much more expensive food is from Tesco, yes it may only be a few pennies here and there but it all adds up.
+- LIDL WILL BECOME YOUR GO-TO FOOD SHOP.
+You will realize how much more expensive food is from Tesco, yes it may only be a few pennies here and there but it all adds up.

 - HOT SHOWERS BECOME SACRED.
 If you’re the last one to shower in your building expect the water to be cold as more than likely someone has had a super long shower.